Tony Blair: 'Our Teams Are Embedded in Governments Across the World'

 In 2015, an investigation by The Telegraph found that after leaving office Mr Blair served as a liaison between Abu Dhabi and the “highest levels of the Communist Party and state-run corporations” in bringing investment to the Xinjiang province of the country, where it is alleged that millions of Uyghurs are being interned in concentration camps by the regime in Beijing.

-It was also known that Mr Blair received £200,000 to give a speech in the Chinese industrial city of Dongguan in 2007 — more than his entire salary for a year as Prime Minister and a Member of Parliament.
+It is also known that Mr Blair received £200,000 to give a speech in the Chinese industrial city of Dongguan in 2007 — more than his combined salary for a year as Prime Minister and a Member of Parliament.

-In an interview with POLITICO earlier this month, Mr Bair said that Western governments must come to grips with China’s new “dominant position” in the world, and that the West should abandon nationalist impulses.
+In an interview with POLITICO earlier this month, Mr Bair said that Western governments must come to terms with China’s new “dominant position” in the world, and that the West should abandon nationalist impulses.

 Claim: Davos Brexit Talks Between Blair, Soros Covered Up by European Commission https://t.co/poKRNc1Qvs